Singapore Conference 2026

-THIMUN Singapore Conference 2025, will be held at the International French School (Singapore) – IFS, a top international school in Singapore as host of our conference.
-The event will take place from 27th – 31st October 2025.
+THIMUN Singapore 2026 will be hosted at the International French School (IFS), one of Singapore’s leading international schools.
+The conference will take place from 26–30 October 2026.

-Schools which attended in the previous THIMUN Singapore 2024 conference will receive an invitation to attend.
+Schools that attended THIMUN Singapore 2025 will automatically receive an invitation to participate.

-New schools wishing to participate will need to formally apply.
-The guidelines for participation can be found in the Foundation website under participation, New Schools.
+New schools wishing to join are required to submit a formal application.
+Participation guidelines can be found on the THIMUN Foundation website under Participation → New Schools.

-We look forward to welcoming you and your delegates at THIMUN Singapore 2025!
+We look forward to welcoming you and your delegates to THIMUN Singapore 2026!

 COUNTDOWN TO PARTICIPATION